 In order to understand the impact of the various NP-associated parameters on autophagy, it is essential to conduct in-depth studies that focus on the autophagy-modulating potential of a small set of NPs that differ from each other in only a single physicochemical property.126 This is undoubtedly a challenging task, as altering one property (e.g. surface charge) more than often simultaneously influences several other factors (e.g. hydrodynamic size, colloidal stability),127 by which our ability to link these parameters with the observed cellular effects is limited.
 Next to the need of a systematic experimental setup, the latter issue underscores the importance of ongoing research on controllable synthesis of NPs as well as the relevance of extensive NP characterization.47

 Throughout the previous sections several NP properties were put forth as probable influencing factors on of NP-mediated autophagy deregulation, that is, size, shape, surface group and charge, and chemical composition.
 For most NPs, the extent of autophagy is presumably determined by a complex interplay of these different parameters.
 Based on the available data on the mechanisms by which NPs can induce autophagy, any change in NP physicochemistry that affects at least one of the following aspects is likely to alter its influence on autophagy: 1) Autophagy has been associated with oxidative stress, therefore, the capability of NPs to generate this type of toxicity can be linked to the level of autophagy.
 As metal-oxide particles or heavy metal-containing NPs are generally more prone to inducing oxidative stress,128 those may have high autophagy-modulating properties.
-2) Autophagy has been associated with lysosomal dysfunction and a decrease in cellular degradative capacity.
+2) Autophagy alterations have been associated with lysosomal dysfunction and a decrease in cellular degradative capacity.
 For this reason, non-degradable NPs (for instance Au NPs) or formulations containing compounds that cannot be efficiently metabolized (e.g. cationic lipids) that are taken up by endocytosis at high doses are more likely to result in autophagy induction.
 3) Autophagy is a cellular response to the NP-induced damage and is consequently closely related to intracellular NP levels.
 In line with autophagy modulation, the uptake efficiency of NPs is influenced by the following parameters: a) In terms of surface coating, positively charged ones will generally promote NP uptake while PEG functionalization will hinder NP-cell interaction and thus impede cellular uptake.127, 129 Logically, surface coating can influence colloidal stability, as formation of larger aggregates will also limit internalization.130 NP coating can also have an impact on the ROS-inducing ability of the NPs thus controlling their ROS-mediated autophagy modulation. b) Along with surface coating, NP size also plays a complex role in the deregulation of autophagy.
 It is postulated that NPs of 40-50 nm result in optimal cellular uptake efficiency, however, despite their limited internalization, larger NPs may have a greater effect on the lysosomal degradative potential than a larger number of smaller particles, which can be more readily degraded.
 Alternatively, the total surface area of all internalized NPs combined will be substantially higher for small NPs than for larger ones owing to their higher surface over volume ratio.131 This higher surface area can then result in raised levels of oxidative stress that can in turn influence autophagy.
 This aspect of size versus surface area clearly illustrates that it is often hard to predict the impact of NP modification on NP-cell interaction.